|Cash Back Rating:

 Why you might want the Chase Freedom Unlimited Card

-Even for those who do not have any other Chase cards, the Chase Freedom Unlimited can still be a fantastic choice due to its impressive cash back rewards, attractive welcome bonus and decent introductory 0% APR offer.
+Even for those who don’t have any other Chase cards, the Chase Freedom Unlimited can still be a fantastic addition to your wallet due to its impressive cash back rewards, attractive welcome bonus and decent introductory APR offer.

 Earn cash back on general purchases and bonus categories

-With its recent refresh, the Chase Freedom Unlimited is on track to be an ideal choice for cardholders who want the best of both worlds: Not only do you earn 1.5% cash back on general purchases, but you’ll also get 5% back on travel purchased through the Chase Ultimate Rewards portal, 3% back on dining and on drugstore purchases, and an additional 1.5% in each category for the first year, on up to $20,000 worth of purchases.
+The Chase Freedom Unlimited is on track to be an ideal choice for cardholders who want the best of both worlds: Not only do you earn 1.5% cash back on general purchases, but you’ll also get 5% back on travel purchased through the Chase Travel portal and 3% back on dining and on drugstore purchases.
 Through March 2025, you’ll also earn 5% cash back on Lyft purchases.

 This new rewards earning scheme is unique, as most cards that offer bonuses in specific spending categories limit you to a 1% cash back rate on general purchases.
-Indeed, based on the average consumer’s spending habits, we estimate that the Chase Freedom Unlimited now carries a terrific average rewards rate of just over 2% back.
-Based on an average spend of $15,900 per year, the average person should earn around $328 per year in cash back with the Chase Freedom Unlimited, about $100 more per year than we’d expect with the card’s traditional cash back program.
+Based on the average consumer’s spending habits, we estimate that the Chase Freedom Unlimited now carries a terrific average rewards rate of just over 2% back.
+With an average spend of $15,900 per year, a consumer should earn around $328 per year in cash back with the Chase Freedom Unlimited, about $100 more per year than we’d expect with the card’s traditional cash back program.
 Of course, you could earn even more if you spend heavily in the card’s bonus categories.

 Flexible cash back redemption options

 Once you’ve earned rewards, the Chase Freedom Unlimited is extremely flexible in how you redeem them, giving you plenty of different redemption options without any minimum to redeem for cash back.
 If you want to use your points for cash back, you can redeem them for either a statement credit or direct deposit into your bank account.
-You also have the option to use Freedom Unlimited points to pay for travel in the Chase Ultimate Rewards portal.
-Just keep in mind that your points might have a different value depending on how you choose to redeem them.
+You also have the option to use Freedom Unlimited points to pay for travel in the Chase Travel portal.
+Just keep in mind that your points might have a different value depending on how you choose to redeem.

 Chase Freedom Unlimited redemption options